 Popular Software Development Life Cycle Models

-There are several SDLC models that organizations can choose from, depending on their specific needs and project requirements.
+There are several types of SDLC models that organizations can choose from, depending on their specific needs and project requirements.
 Some popular models include:

 Waterfall Model